anzuan04/InfiniteCalculator/Infinite_Calculator/CODE_DESCRIPTION.md

             > But if fc1->next == NULL or fc2->next == NULL, the number indicated by the pointer is not added

-        2. *move fc1 and fc2 to next then repeat 1.*
+        2. *move fc1 and fc2 to next then repeat a.*

                      ic1         fc1        **NN pointer**
                       |           |